tmux-python/tmuxp/README.rst

   objects are needed to be updated and shown they've gone stale (a pane object that has been closed needs to be changed to being stale, a window object that has been renamed needs to have its window_name updated)
+- and one more thing
+- vim: may be used inside of a pane object with a filename (relative to the pane dir, also accepts /) and vim windows may be split and opened

 Roadmap
 -------